TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 /// </summary>
 public class OrderApplicationServiceTests : IDisposable {
    /// <summary>
-   /// When SQLite disconnects, the in-memory database is deleted.
-   /// A fixed connection per test ensures that we can perform setup and assertions.
-   /// </summary>
-   private DbConnection Connection { get; } = new SqliteConnection("Filename=:memory:");

-   /// <summary>
    /// Used to run a test method in an IHost, with a DI container.
    /// </summary>